 1/2 tuna salad sandwich (with lettuce, tomato, and light mayo) Cup of low-sodium vegetable soup Apple Diet soda

 This hearty brown-bag lunch will only set you back about 500 calories, and it contains just 7.5 grams of fat.
 (For an even healthier sandwich, skip the light mayo: It accounts for about two-thirds of the fat.)

 Be careful when choosing a soup!
 Most are loaded with sodium, and before you know it, you’ll be way past your sodium limit for the day.
 Be sure to choose a low-sodium variety.

-Low-fat microwave popcorn
+Baby carrots or Low-fat microwave popcorn

 Snacking between meals is a notorious diet-buster.
 When you’re on the TLC diet, that midafternoon energy dip that ordinarily sends you to the vending machine is when you’re likely to feel it the most.